 But, the following are some generalized ideas regarding how much space various programs take up:

-80GB would be sufficient space for program files for most common uses, but we always recommend having an extra margin of space for installation requirements and any additional needs that come up in the future.
-A 120GB SSD would make an ample program file Startup Disk for almost anyone’s needs.
-You can then put all your other files on a secondary hard disk File Drive.
+128GB would be sufficient space for program files for most common uses, but we always recommend having an extra margin of space for installation requirements and any additional needs that come up in the future.
+A 500GB SSD would makes an ample program file Startup Disk for almost anyone’s needs.
+You can then put all your other files on a secondary M.2, SATA3 SSD, or Disk Drive.
 Placing your program files on an SSD will make Windows start times and Program start times lightning fast.

-Of course, if you can afford to purchase a large SSD drive (say 512GB or more), you can put all your files on one drive.
+Of course, if you can afford to purchase a large M.2 or SSD drive (say 2TB or more), you can put all your files on one drive.
 Or, some people have other means of storing their data and media files such as external hard drives or cloud storage solutions.
-But, these solutions have their own downsides such as cost, lack of portability, and/or dependence on sometimes unstable internet connections.
+These solutions have their own downsides such as cost, lack of portability, and/or dependence on sometimes unstable and slow internet connections.

 Also, if you really don’t keep much in the way of media files (songs, photos, and videos), and don't run a ton of different types of programs, you may find that a smaller sized SSD drive will be plenty of space for you.
-You can go ahead and use a 120GB or 250GB SSD typically defaulted in most of our systems and you might not find that you need any more space than that on your hard drive.
-A small to medium SSD might, indeed, be an ideal data size for a computer used in the public service sector, where speed is desirable, but lots of room for all sorts of files is unnecessary, even unwanted.
+You can go ahead and use a 500GB M.2 drive typically defaulted in most of our systems, and you might not find that you need any more space than that on your hard drive.
+A small to medium M.2 Drive might, indeed, be an ideal data size for a computer used in the public service sector, where speed is desirable, but lots of room for all sorts of files is unnecessary, even unwanted.

 On the other hand, except during start up, spinning hard disks are still decently speedy.
-If you don’t mind waiting the extra minute or two for your PC to start up or your programs to open, your hard drive speed will typically not be an issue with system performance (unless you are doing unusually intensive work).
-You can get a better bargain in your PC configuration by choosing a single larger spinning hard disk drive (for instance a 4 or 8 TB Western Digital Red).
+Your hard drive speed will typically not be an issue with system performance (unless you are doing intensive work).
+You can get a better bargain in your PC configuration by choosing a larger spinning hard disk drive as your secondary drive (for instance a 4 to 20 TB Seagate IronWolf).

-But, no matter what your choice, file space can quickly get out of hand with today’s media files, and is frequently overlooked.
+No matter your choice, file space can quickly get out of hand with today’s media files, and is frequently overlooked.
 When selecting your PC, it is important to think about current and future needs.
 How much hard drive space will you need?

-How much space documents and other files take up is even harder to estimate, than to estimate the space requirements for program files.
+How much space files take up is even harder to estimate, than to estimate the space requirements for program files.
 Document sizes, pdf files, movie sizes, photo sizes, audio file sizes, all vary widely depending on length, size, format, and what is included inside of them.

-However, the following are some generalized ideas regarding how much space various programs take up:
+The following are some general ideas regarding how much space various programs take up:

 *Raw video footage can take upwards of 700 GB hard drive space for one hour's worth of footage.
 See this handy video size calculator to help determine your hard drive needs.

-If you run Photoshop or Video software, it is also recommended that you get a Scratch Disk in order to speed up your PC when working with large, layer intensive files.
-An appropriate Scratch Disk for Photoshop might be 120GB hard drive – if you want to keep open up to 30 RAW Images at one time.
-Professional video editing programs should also be set up to use Scratch Disk and should have a scratch disk of at least 120GB, bigger is better, depending on how much video you work with.
+If you run Photoshop or Video software, it is also recommended that you get a Scratch Disk or Cache Disk in order to speed up your PC when working with large, layer intensive files.
+An appropriate Scratch Disk for Photoshop might be 500GB hard drive – if you want to keep open up to 30 RAW Images at one time.
+Professional video editing programs should also be set up to use Scratch Disk (Cache Disk) and should have a scratch disk of around 1TB-2TB, depending on how much video you work with, and whether it is 4K or 8K.